ceedee666/modern-abap-curriculum/docs/adding_behavior.md

 ...
 ```

-The validations are always executed when the business object is saved.
+The validations are executed when the business object is saved.
 A validation when the business object is changed is not possible.
-Again, different trigger conditions can be specified to trigger the validation.
-Possible trigger conditions are the CRUD operation
+Trigger conditions can be specified on the CRUD operation
 `create`, `update` and `delete`, or the modification of a field.
-Both conditions in the previous listing are triggered by the modification
-of a field value.
+In the code snippet above, both conditions are triggered by the modification of a field value.

-As before a quick fix can be used to create the implementation of the validations in the class `ZBP_I_Product`.
-Again rename the
+To create the implementation of the validations in the class `ZBP_I_Product`, we can use a quick fix again.
-generated methods to `check_email` and `check_rating` respectively.
+Once generated, we can rename the generated methods to `check_email` and `check_rating` respectively.

 The following listing shows the implementation of the `check_email` method.
-It uses the
+It performs a simple validation of email addresses using the
 [regular expression](https://en.wikipedia.org/wiki/Regular_expression)
-`^[\w\.=-]+@[\w\.-]+\.[\w]{2,3}$`
-to perform a very simplistic validation of email addresses.
+`^[\w\.=-]+@[\w\.-]+\.[\w]{2,3}$`.
 The implementation performs the following steps:

 1. Read the `Email` field for all `Rating` entities with a primary key in `keys` using the EML `READ ENTITIES` statement.
 1. Create an instance of `cl_abap_matcher` using one of the methods of `cl_abap_regex`.
 1. Loop through all `Rating` entities in `rating`.
 For each `Rating` entity check the `Email` field using the
    regular expression.
-When the email conforms to the regular expression `match( )` returns `abap_ture`
+When the email conforms to the regular expression `match( )` returns `abap_true`
-   (i.e. the result is `NOT INITIAL`).
+   (i.e., the result is `NOT INITIAL`).
 1. If the email does not conform to the regular expression the key of the entity is appended to the
-   `failed-rating` table.
-Furthermore, a error message is added to the `reported-rating` table.
+   `failed-rating` table and a error message is added to the `reported-rating` table.
 The error
    message is created using the message class `ZM_RATING_M`.
 The message with the number `001`
    contains the following text `&1 is not an email address.
 Please enter a valid email address.`.